-- 1. In the Timeline view, select the deformation nodes you want to set. - 2.
-In the Deformation toolbar, click the Show Selected Deformers and Hide All Others button to display the deformer controls in the Camera view.
-This also hides all the deformer controls that were displayed. - 3.
-In the Deformation toolbar, click the Rigging $\gamma\gamma$ tool.
+- 1. In the Node or Timeline view, select the deformation group or nodes containing the deformation chain you want to set. - 2.
+In the Deformation toolbar, click the Show Selected Deformers and Hide All Others 👳 button to display the deformer controls in the Camera view.
+This also hides all the deformer controls that were displayed.

+3. In the Deformation toolbar, click the Rigging π tool.